 - Group Health Insurance is cheap

-In comparison to individual health insurance plans, group insurance is certainly very affordable.
+In comparison to individual health insurance plans, Group Insurance refers to any insurance plan under which a group of employees (and their dependents), or members of a More is certainly very affordable.
 However, it isn’t “cheap”.
 Even smaller companies with limited employees will have to pay money for it.
 And this “pay” could be significant in proportion to the company’s overall financial condition.
 Remember, SMBs might not always have a huge sum to spare on good health insurance plans.

 So, group health insurance isn’t cheap.
 The key is to do thorough research to find a good plan that fits your needs and budget adequately.